lizx2017/Bert-on-Automatic-Assignment/README.md

 # Bert-on-Automatic-Assignment
 We make attempt to conduct Bert on Automatic Bug Assignment.
 In our experiment, Automatic Bug assignment problem is treated as a classification problem, and descriptions of reports are inputted to the classifier, Bert.
 Although Bert is widely regarded as an advanced technique, results seem disappointed.
-Maybe we miss use Bert or the model requires delicate reform for Automatic Bug Assignment.
+Maybe the model requires delicate reform for Automatic Bug Assignment.
 We record our present code and datasets in this repository.
-If there are sometime wrong, we would revise it.
 Besides, we also make guesses on the disappointed results.

 # Fine-tune
 We reload Bert by Python package ``transformers'' with: